l0g1c0n/Image-annotator/README.md

 ### Visualize Annotations

-Annotations are saved as new images with bounding boxes.
-You can visualize the annotated images to see the objects of interest highlighted.
+Annotations are saved as new images with the same size. it displays a black square in the place of the selected bounding box.

 ![Visualize Annotations](images/visualize_annotations.png)